A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Simulation studies

-For the matrices \(\hat \beta\) and \(\hat \xi\), we apply \(k\)-means clustering with \(R\) clusters to their rows, which correspond to cell embeddings.
-For the tensor-based quantities, we vectorize the upper triangular part of each vertical slice and reduce dimensionality by retaining the first 20 principal components, followed by clustering in the reduced space.
+For the estimated cell embedding matrices $\widehat{\bbeta}$ and $\widehat{\bxi}$, we apply $k$-means clustering directly to their rows.
+For the tensor-valued quantities, we vectorize the upper-triangular entries of each frontal slice, retain the first 20 principal components, and apply $k$-means in the resulting low-dimensional representation.
 Clustering performance is evaluated using the adjusted Rand index (ARI), and the results are shown in Figure~\ref{fig:simu:R}.

-Overall, increasing the number of clusters leads to reduced separability for all the parameters.
-Notably, imputation substantially improves cluster separability relative to the raw data under high sparsity settings (black vs light green curve).
-Among the model parameters, \(\hat{\beta}\), which represents cell embeddings associated with the Poisson mean, captures the clustering structure well (red curve).
-By comparison, parameters related to the flipping probabilities, such as \(\widehat{P}\) and \(\hat{\xi}\), exhibit little to no clustering structure (orange and pink curves).
-This behavior can be attributed to the fact that the entries of \(P\) are constrained to lie in \([0,1]\), unlike \(\Lambda\), making it more difficult for flipping probabilities to display well-separated, cluster-specific patterns.
+Overall, cluster recovery becomes more difficult as the number of clusters increases, regardless of the quantity used for clustering.
+Nevertheless, the proposed imputation procedure substantially improves clustering accuracy compared with the observed data, particularly under high-sparsity settings, demonstrating that recovering false zeros enhances the biological signal relevant for downstream analysis.

+Among the model parameters, the estimated cell embedding matrix $\widehat{\bbeta}$ consistently provides the strongest cluster separation, indicating that the Poisson intensity captures most of the cluster-specific variation.
+In contrast, clustering based on $\widehat{\bm{\mathcal P}}$ and $\widehat{\bxi}$ performs substantially worse.
+This is likely because the entries of $\bm{\mathcal P}$ are constrained to lie in $[0,1]$, making cluster-specific patterns less separable than those of $\bm{\Lambda}$.